- Home

 - Living with advanced cancer

-Some friends can listen to whatever you say – complaints, hopes, fears, wishes – without judging you, and without trying to cheer you up or giving advice.
-Others may avoid you or seem reluctant to talk about the diagnosis.
+Friends can be invaluable for emotional and practical support, especially if you’re not close to your family or they live far away.
+Some friends can listen to whatever you say – complaints, hopes, fears – without judging you or trying to cheer you up or give advice.
+Others may avoid you or not want to talk about the diagnosis.

 - Set limits around how much you want to share – you can simply say you’d like to talk about something else.